-The EED, SED and SPE pathways each have a series of core courses which include shared content and collaboration as well as content and assignments differentiated by selected certification.
-Students will need access to K-12 learners in a special education setting throughout the program.
+The Early Childhood, Elementary, Secondary and Special Education (Teacher Certification) programs have a series of core courses which include shared content and collaboration as well as content and assignments differentiated by selected certification.
+Students may need access to K-12 learners in a special education setting throughout the program to complete assignments.

-The program culminates in an action research applied project in SPE 593 in which students research, implement and measure the effectiveness of an intervention to solve a problem of practice in K-12 classrooms.
+The program culminates in an action research applied project in SPE 593 in which students research, implement and measure the effectiveness of an intervention to solve a problem of practice.